Contextual Robust State Estimation in Distribution Systems with Real-Time Unobservability and Scarce Data: INTRODUCTION

 A prevalent strategy in the literature to handle previous challenges is the adoption of Bayesian frameworks.
-For instance, \cite{mestav_bayesian_2019} employs a deep neural network to learn mappings from limited real-time measurements to system states, combining it with a Bayesian state estimation algorithm to improve robustness against bad data.
-In \cite{dobbe_linear_2020}, Gaussian process-based load forecasts are integrated with a linearized three-phase power flow model, enabling voltage predictions that are subsequently updated via linear Bayesian estimation.
-The authors in \cite{zhang_robust_2024} introduce a scalable and robust Gaussian process regression technique that supports accurate pseudo-measurement inference and state estimation using a limited number of measurements.
+For instance, \cite{mestav_bayesian_2019} employs a deep Neural Network (NN) to learn mappings from limited real-time measurements to system states, combining it with a Bayesian state estimation algorithm to improve robustness against bad data.
+In \cite{dobbe_linear_2020}, Gaussian Process (GP)-based load forecasts are integrated with a linearized three-phase power flow model, enabling voltage predictions that are subsequently updated via linear Bayesian estimation.
+The authors in \cite{zhang_robust_2024} introduce a scalable and robust GP regression technique that supports accurate pseudo-measurement inference and state estimation using a limited number of measurements.

+{ The authors of \cite{Donti2020} propose a matrix-completion--based state estimator tailored for low-observability distribution grids.
+Their method relies on a linearized power-flow model and is static, in the sense that it uses measurements from a single time instant.
+The approach exploits the empirically observed low-rank structure of the matrix collecting system variables to reconstruct missing information.